hardillb/TRADFRI2MQTT/README.md

 publish 0-254 to the `dim` topic to change the brightness

-publish "cold" / "normal" / "warm" to the `color` topic to change colors. this only works on bulbs
+publish "cold" / "normal" / "warm" to the `temperature` topic to change temperatures. this only works on bulbs

 # MQTT broker example
 An easy-to-use MQTT broker is [mosquitto](https://mosquitto.org/).